pacti-org/pacti/README.md

 ## Install Dependencies

-As Gear is in development, we use pdm manage the dependencies.
+As Pacti is in development, we use pdm manage the dependencies.
 To install run:

 ```bash
 pdm install